NIRCam WFSS Backgrounds

 On this page

 The effective field of view in the NIRCam wide field slitless spectroscopy (WFSS) observing mode varies with the cross filter used in combination with each grism.
-The shape and background (which is dominated by the zodiacal light component) levels can be expected to be different for different pairing of the NIRCam grisms and cross filter.
-The following plots show these backgrounds for every possible combination of grism and filter available for WFSS observations.
-For simplicity, the default background level and components as predicted by the JWST ETC for the coordinates of 0:00:00, 0:00:00 are adopted.
-The background is expected to vary as a function of time and position and this is not included in these examples.
+The shape and background, which is dominated by the zodiacal light component), levels are different for different pairings of the NIRCam grisms and cross filter.
+Additionally, the background is expected to vary as a function of time and position, but the plots and tables below present nominal values for the background from the JWST ETC for (RA, Dec) = (00:00:00, 00:00:00) and day 180.
 An increase in the zodiacal background level of a factor of up to 2 can be expected, as discussed in JWST Background Variability.
 Note that in some cases, with very blue or very red filters, there are areas in the detector that receive no light, and hence the background drops smoothly to zero.

 Estimated maximum dispersed background levels